-HUD's definition for low income (LI) is less than or equal to 80% AMFI.
+equal to 80% AMFI.
 According to the above table, 43.2% of all Texas households are in or below the LI category.
 Meeting the needs of this large portion of the State's households is TDHCA's primary focus.

 In general, rural residents are more likely to have lower incomes than urban residents; whereas 44.5% of rural Texas households have incomes less than or equal to 80% AMFI, 43.0% of urban households and 43.2% of total Texas households have incomes less than or equal to 80% AMFI.
 While rural/urban location does correlate with income level, an even stronger relationship can be found between income level and type of tenure.
-Renter households are far more likely to have lower incomes than owner households; whereas 61.1% of renter households in Texas have incomes less than or equal to 80% AMFI.

-every single region, the majority of renter households (>50% of total population) have incomes less than or equal to 80% AMFI.
+Renter households are far more likely to have lower incomes than owner households; whereas 61.1% of renter households in Texas have incomes less than or equal to 80% AMFI, that percent drops by almost half to 32.2% for owner households.
+In every single region, the majority of renter households (>50% of total population) have incomes less than or equal to 80% AMFI.